actano/lake-rules/make/browser-tests.md

                     scripts: [<test.files>, ...]
                     html: <jade.file>

-the jade file is compiled to html into the build directory at the location test/test.html. the script files are compiled into the build directory and passed to the jade compiler with there relative pass.
+The jade file is compiled to HTML into the build directory at `test/test.html`.
+The script files are compiled into the build directory and passed to the jade compiler with their relative paths.

+The test result is saved to `test_reports/browser-test.xml`.